juxhouse/bela-resources/CodeSynchronization.md

 # Synchronize a Code Repository

-These are the steps to update your BELA instance with the architecture data from your software project.
+These are the steps to update your BELA instance with the [architecture data](/Concepts.md#ecds) from your software project.
+Only metadata down to method/function/field name level is sent.
+The actual lines of code are not.

-If you set them up as a repository action or as an optional step after your main CI/CD pipeline has completed, BELA will always be in sync with your latest code.
+If you set this up as a repository action or as an optional step after your main CI/CD pipeline has completed, BELA will always be in sync with your latest code.

 ## 1. Build Your Project